 As your kids grow, their baby teeth will begin to fall out (exfoliate), then the adult or permanent teeth start to appear.
 Therefore, falling out of the baby’s teeth is a part of your child’s development.
 The process often happens when a child is between the ages of 6 and 12 years old.
 However, if the adult teeth become loose, wiggly, or traumatized, take your child to the dentist for expert examination and treatment.

 Some children’s baby teeth might not exfoliate even after the eruption of their adult teeth.
-This situation necessitates the need for professional intervention to prevent a permanent tooth from erupting in a crooked manner or with other abnormalities.
+This situation necessitates professional intervention to prevent a permanent tooth from erupting in a crooked manner or with other abnormalities.
 The services of a dentist can be invaluable under such circumstances.

 Is your child struggling with dental diseases?
 Don’t let dental problems deny your loved one the opportunity of healthy teeth and gums.
-At Lovett Dental Piney Point, our pediatrician is up to the task to provide a variety of services, including:
+At Lovett Dental Piney Point Village, our pediatrician is up to the task to provide a variety of services, including: